sugarlabs/musicblocks/documentation/README.md

 src='https://rawgithub.com/walterbender/musicblocks/master/documentation/chords.png'</img>

-Once you've launched Music Blocks in your browser, start by clicking on the "Graphical-notation Matrix" block which appears on the screen of a new session by default.
+Once you've launched Music Blocks in your browser, start by clicking on the "Pitch-time Matrix" block which appears on the screen of a new session by default.
 A matrix of pitch (vertical by rows) over time (horizontal by columns) will appear.
 Time is divided into columns, each representing a single note value (length of note), e.g.,